 Washburn University’s affordable addiction counseling degree results in a BS in addiction counseling for graduates.
-Courses include nine hours of arts and humanities, nine hours of natural science and mathematics and nine hours of social sciences.
+Courses include nine hours of arts and humanities, nine hours of natural science and mathematics, and nine hours of social sciences.
 The curriculum emphasizes diversity and aims to prepare students for careers in addiction counseling.

-At Washburn University, 92% of students receive some form of student aid, and 89% of students surveyed believe that teachers put a lot of efforts into their classes.
+At Washburn University, 92% of students receive some form of student aid, and 89% of students surveyed believe that teachers put a lot of effort into their classes.
 Four out of five students surveyed thought it was easy to get the classes they need and 75% found their workload manageable.

 What We Like: Washburn is the number 6 top-rated university in Kansas.

 Purdue University Global has an affordable addiction counseling degree design for students who have a passion for helping others.
 Those suffering from substance use disorders need a variety of holistic and evidence-based therapy.
 This program gives students a firm foundation in psychology and other subjects needed to help those recovering from addiction.
 There are many individuals suffering from the physical and psychological trauma of addiction.
 Addiction professionals help individuals improve their quality of life and continue their recovery journey.